 - Winter (October through April) temperatures can be very cold (as low as -40 Celsius).
 It is important to be well-prepared to be on the road this time of year.

 Queen Elizabeth Territorial Park

 The park is located just outside of town and has 24 big powered campsites with tent platforms.
-Each site is sheltered with trees and is very private.
-The park has picnic sites, toilets, water, kitchen shelter, showers, dump station, firewood, fire pits and a playground.
+Each site is sheltered by trees and is very private.
+The park has picnic sites, toilets, water, a kitchen shelter, showers, a dump station, firewood, fire pits, and a playground.